 Awards & Grants Overview

-The goal of the American Lung Association Awards and Grants Program is to fund researchers at important crossroads of their careers, gaining a long-term commitment to lung disease research.
+For over a century, the American Lung Association has worked to advance medical and scientific research for lung diseases to reduce the burden of lung disease on individuals and families.
+The Lung Association has provided financial support for more than 1,500 projects, with more than $79 million dedicated to research funding since 2008.
+Over the years we've worked to fund researchers at important crossroads of their careers, gaining a long-term commitment to lung disease research.
 The Lung Association is particularly interested in highly meritorious research projects consistent with our strategic imperatives:

 - Defeat lung cancer